hazelcast/hazelcast/hazelcast-documentation/src/AggregatorsIntroduction.md

 The `com.hazelcast.mapreduce.aggregation.Aggregation` interface defines the aggregation operation itself.
 It contains a set of
 MapReduce API implementations like `Mapper`, `Combiner`, `Reducer`, and `Collator`.
 These implementations are normally unique to the chosen `Aggregation`.
 This interface can also be implemented with your aggregation operations based on MapReduce calls.
-To more information, refer to [Implementing Aggregations](#implementing-aggregations).
+For more information, refer to [Implementing Aggregations section](#implementing-aggregations).

 The `com.hazelcast.mapreduce.aggregation.Aggregations` class provides a common predefined set of aggregations.
 This class contains type safe aggregations of the following types: